TommyGermanyRetro/MSXRetroThings/README.md

 Details coming soon

-# RC2014 card with ADS1220 4 channel 24 bit A/D converter via ATMEGA8
+## F) RC2014 card with ADS1220 4 channel 24 bit A/D converter via ATMEGA8

 RC2014 card with ADS1220 module.
 Up to 16 cards are possible.
 The interrupt pin of ATMEGA8 can be assigned to one of the XIO PIC interrupt channels.